Documentation

 Outbound webhooks let you POST a payload to any HTTPS URL whenever a record is created, updated, or deleted — and when custom events fire from triggers or action buttons.
 You configure them under Manage → Webhooks: pick the collection, the events to listen for, and the URL to call.
 Up to 10 webhooks per project.

-Each delivery is a JSON POST containing the event name, collection name, the current record (and the previous record for updates), and a project identifier.
-The request is signed with an X-Snill-Signature: sha256=... header — an HMAC-SHA256 of the raw request body using the webhook's secret.
+Each delivery is a JSON POST (with a User-Agent: Snill-Webhooks/1.0 header) containing the event name, collection name, the current record, the previous record for updates, and a project identifier.
+On delete the record data is null; aggregate-trigger events instead carry the aggregateValue and the threshold that fired.
+The request is signed with an X-Snill-Signature: sha256=... header — an HMAC-SHA256 of the raw request body using the webhook’s secret.
 Verify the signature on your end before trusting the payload.

-Deliveries are queued and retried on non-2xx responses.
+Each delivery times out after about 10 seconds; deliveries are queued and retried on failure.
 Delivery history (status, response code, latency) is visible in the Webhooks tab, where you can also send test events while developing your integration.

 Verifying signatures